 This is a step–by–step tutorial on how to find noise sources.
 It is not intended to be the final answer, but hopefully most possible noise sources will be mentioned and will provide the clues to obtaining a sufficiently low noise system.
 This also assumes that you are having some type of difficulty with your measurement and need to do a careful analysis of what is going wrong.
 You may wish to read this even if you are just starting out to see what type of problems can arise.

-As trouble shooting equipment, you should have at a minimum, a microvolt meter capable of resolving 10 mVDC and 100 mVAC.
-A chart recorder with a sensitivity of at least 1 mV/division and a relatively fast speed is also useful (a recorder with speeds that vary from 1 mm/min to 125 mm/sec is more than adequate; the higher speeds are rarely, if ever, used).
+As trouble shooting equipment, you should have, at a minimum, a volt meter capable of resolving 1 mVDC and 10 mVAC.
 In addition, a general purpose, triggered sweep oscilloscope is also recommended.
-A preamplifier (such as a PAR model 113) can be useful if the chart recorder or oscilloscope is not very sensitive.
+A preamplifier can be useful if the oscilloscope is not very sensitive.
 It may also be able to provide low pass filtering which is useful in reducing some noise sources.
-If a low frequency spectrum analyzer (e.g., Hewlett–Packard 3582A, Wavetek, Rockland) is available, it is ideal for identifying noise sources.
+If a low frequency (DC to 200 kHz) spectrum analyzer is available, it is ideal for identifying noise sources.

 To refresh your memory, some of the specifications of the model PMS Picovolt Measurement System are:

-Bandwidth: at MFP Probe output: 0 – 3 Hz
+- Bandwidth at MFP Probe output: DC – 3 Hz

-We assume that you are trying either to measure voltages on the order of picovolts (10-12 V) or resistances less than a nanoOhms (10-9 W).
+We assume that you are trying either to measure voltages on the order of picovolts (10-12 V) or resistances less than a nanoOhm (10-9 Ω).
 Resistances can be determined by measuring the voltage drop across the unknown resistor due to an applied current.
 There may be some noise source that is masking the signal of interest.
 Let us consider that you are trying to make a resistance measurement using the circuit shown below.
-The Picovolt system is used in an external feedback mode, hence the feedback resistors RF and rstd which are built into the MFP probe.
-The external feedback creates a current through rstd to equal the voltage drop across Runknown.
+The Picovolt system is used in an external feedback mode, hence the feedback resistors RF and Rstd which are built into the MFP probe.
+The external feedback creates a current through Rstd to equal the voltage drop across Runknown.
 See the MFP probe manual for details.

-Assume that Runknown has a resistance on the order of a nanoOhm (10-9 W).
-Since the typical noise level of the model PMS is » 10-13 Volts/Ö Hz, a resistance of 10-10 W would require a current of 10-13 Volts/10-10 W = 1 mA for a signal/noise ratio of one.
+Assume that Runknown has a resistance on the order of a nanoOhm (10-9 Ω).
+Since the typical noise level of the model PMS is ~ 10-13 Volts/√Hz, a resistance of 10-10 Ω would require a current of 10-13 Volts/10-10 Ω = 1 mA for a signal/noise ratio of one.
 10 mA would be a more likely current in order to actually see a change in the SQUID control output when changing the current.

 Now that we know you are having problems, let’s go back to the beginning.
 We need to identify whether the interfering noise source is radio frequency (RFI) or audio frequency (including 50 or 60 Hz power line) in nature.